 With a foreword by noted Columbia University Journalism Professor Samuel G. Freedman and chapters written by two dozen of America’s most successful independent magazine journalists and nonfiction articles, this book offers many practical strategies and suggestions on how to establish and maintain a business as a freelance writer.
 Published in 2003, it’s already in a fourth printing.

 One of Tim’s favorite books was published by St. Martin’s Press: Your Name in Print, a guide for teenagers who want to get their writing published.
 It’s a special book for Tim because his co-author is Elizabeth Harper — his daughter Lizzie.
 Click here for the latest review, or order it from Barnes & Noble online or from Amazon.com.
-Or you can order a signed copy of the book from Bookends.

 A collection of Tim’s magazine profiles of people making the world a better place for their communities, their families and themselves: the professor who runs Computer Camp in Appalachia; the best pickup basketball player in America; Big City Forest; Johnnetta “Sista Prez” Cole; Eric Heiden; Frank Serpico; the Silver Surfers who teach fellow seniors to use the Internet; Operation Santa Clause, and dozens more.
 Read the first chapter here.